ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 ### Valkey Service's FQDN

-Like the Valkey service, this PostgreSQL service will be deployed in the `forgejo` namespace.
+Like the Valkey service, this PostgreSQL service is going to be deployed in the `forgejo` namespace.
 Therefore, its absolute FQDN will be:

 ~~~txt
 db-postgresql.forgejo.svc.homelab.cluster.